Cam-4587/TechTalk/README.md

 ![Entity relationship diagrams](docs/read_me/erd.jpg)

 # Authentication
-Authenticaiton was implemented using the ```django-allauth``` library which allows users to sign up as a user, login, sign out and to save their password to google chrome.
+Authentication was implemented using the ```django-allauth``` library which allows users to sign up as a user, login, sign out and to save their password to google chrome.

 # Deployment

 ## Heroku Deployment

-This project was deplpyed using Heroku.
+This project was deployed using Heroku.

 ### On Heroku